 In this article we'll cover some easy, natural home remedies and techniques to treat nausea and calm upset stomachs.
 These use ingredients you should be able to find at your local grocery store or online.

 Ginger has been used for treating digestive issues since ancient times.
-It's more than just a folk remedy though, numerous studies have supported ginger as an effective treatment for nausea on par with anti-nausea medications (and without the side effects).
+It's more than just a folk remedy though, numerous studies have supported ginger as an effective treatment for nausea on par with anti-nausea medications.

 Ginger root has been shown to help ease nausea.